 The year at a glance is one of the very first spreads that people have in their bullet journal.
 I find that writing out all of the calendars is very relaxing!
 You either adore it or despise it.
 To make it easier, print a calendar and stick it in your bullet journal.
 Another enjoyable method is to use calendar stickers.

-The future log is an excellent resource for planning out the whole year.
+The future log is an excellent resource for planning out the whole bujo year at a glance.
 They are extremely useful for commemorating holidays, birthdays, and other significant dates.
-Future logs are an absolute must in your yearly setup.
+Future logs are an absolute must in your annual tracker bullet journal setup.
 They simplify preparation and serve as a great guide when making monthly and weekly spreads.

 Make a list of your goals and a roadmap for achieving them, complete with mini-deadlines.

 To achieve attainable goals, aim high, but not impossibly high.
 If you’re looking for your first job, don’t set a million-dollar goal for yourself in your first year.
 Make sure your goals are always a little frightening but still achievable.

 Making them your own is a difficult task.
 We are surrounded by people and are bombarded with their goals and New Year’s resolutions.
 With all that pressure, it’s all too easy to fall into the goals that someone else has set for you.

 But don’t do it!
 If it’s not something you truly desire, you’re more likely to give up and lose motivation when difficulties arise.
 Furthermore, why would you want to waste your time and energy on someone else’s dream?